 Jenny became a certified Impact Bay Area instructor in 2008.
 With every class she teaches, Jenny feels honored to witness the courage and power that each student brings onto the mat.

 Amanda took her first Impact class in 2011.
-The experience was so empowering she immediately signed up to become an assistant and is now a certified whistle instructor and Program Director for Impact Bay Area.
+The experience was so empowering she immediately signed up to become an assistant and is now a certified whistle instructor and also served as Program Director for Impact Bay Area.
 She has a passion for working with teens and young adults and sees great value in empowering them.

 Amanda is grateful to be part of the self-defense and healing work that Impact does and continues to be inspired by the courage and strength that the students bring to every class.
-Amanda is on leave through 2015 while she teaches abroad.

-Heather - Heather took her first Impact class in September of 2008.
+Heather took her first Impact class in September of 2008.
 She had such an empowering and transformative experience that she became an instructor assistant a few months later.
 She served as the Coordinator of Assistants for three years, helping to ensure that all of our classes had volunteer assistants to support our instructors and our students.

 Heather has logged more hours volunteering for Impact than any other individual, and we're deeply grateful.
 She was certified as an instructor in 2012.